Azure/secrets-store-csi-driver-provider-azure/README.md

 > Supported with linux and windows

 1. Add your service principal credentials as a Kubernetes secrets accessible by the Secrets Store CSI driver.
 If using AKS you can learn about [service principals in AKS here.](https://docs.microsoft.com/azure/aks/kubernetes-service-principal)

+    A properly configured service principal will need to be passed in with the SP's App ID and Password.
+Ensure this service principal has all the required permissions to access content in your Azure Key Vault instance.

     ```bash
     # Client ID will be the App ID of your service principal